Glossary

 Clinically recommended time: Amount of time in which patients in an emergency department should receive treatment.
 The maximum waiting time is recommended by the Australasian College of Emergency Medicine and varies according to the patient’s triage category.

-Clinical urgency: A clinical assessment of the urgency with which a patient requires elective hospital care.
-METEOR id: 532053.
+Clinical urgency: A clinical assessment of the urgency with which a patient requires elective surgery.
+METEOR identifier: 732423.

-Comparable Cost of Care: Comparable Cost of Care is a measure that focuses on the comparable costs of acute admitted patients and includes the costs of emergency department patients who are subsequently admitted to allow for an assessment of the efficiency of public hospitals.
+Comparable Cost of Care: Comparable Cost of Care is a measure that focuses on the comparable costs of acute admitted patients and includes the costs of emergency department patients who are subsequently admitted allowing for an assessment of the efficiency of public hospitals.

 Condition onset flag (COF): A means of differentiating those conditions which arise during, or arose before, an admitted patient episode of care.
 A better understanding of those conditions arising during the episode of care may inform prevention strategies, particularly in relation to complications of medical care.
 METEOR identifier: 686100.

 Constant prices: Constant price expenditure adjusts current prices for the effects of inflation; that is, it aims to remove the effects of inflation.
-Hence, expenditures in different years can be compared on a dollar–for–dollar basis, using this measure of changes in the volume of health goods and services.
+It lets us compare expenditure for health goods and services in different years without inflation affecting the results.

-Contracted care expenditure: Expenditure on the provision of contracted care by private hospitals incurred by an establishment.
+Contracted care expenditure: Expenditure incurred by an establishment for the provision of contracted care by private hospitals.
 METEOR identifier: 684914.

 COPD: See Chronic Obstructive Pulmonary Disease.